sellersss/blogly/README.md

 # Blogly
 A fairly simple blog site which currently only possesses CRUD functionality for user objects.
+Some current features are:
+   - User creation, editing, and deletion
+   - Post creation, editing, and deletion

 # Technologies Used
    - Python@3.8.5